 The principal goal of our research grant program is the development of clinical interventions for the treatment of PKD.
 This program funds basic laboratory research aimed at increasing understanding of the genetic and pathological processes involved in PKD as well as research with an obvious or direct potential to accelerate the development of potential therapies.
 Epidemiologic research proposals utilizing existing data resources to develop new statistical methodologies or to test hypotheses are also welcome.

-Request for applications for fellowships are released in June, with invitations for full applications released in October, and an ultimate proposal deadline in mid January.
+Request for pre-applications for grantss are released in June, with invitations for full applications released in October, and an ultimate proposal deadline in mid January.
 Each grant recipient receives $80,000 per year for two years.
 After the first year of funding, grant recipients submit updates on the progress of their research.
 After the final year of funding, grant recipients submit the results of their studies in a final report.